secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/CMD/Environmental Variables.md

-- Now that we have our feet under us when it comes to using the Command Prompt let us discuss one of the more critical topics when thinking about how applications and scripting work in Windows, `Environment Variables`.
-In this section, we will discuss what they are, their uses, and how we can manage the variables in our system.

 ### What an Environment Variable Is
 - Environment variables are settings that are often applied globally to our hosts.
 They can be found on Windows, Linux, and macOS hosts.
 This concept is not specific to one OS type, but they function differently on each OS.
 Environment variables can be accessed by most users and applications on the host and are used to run scripts and speed up how applications function and reference data.
 On a Windows host, environment variables are `not` case sensitive and can have spaces and numbers in the name.
 The only real catch we will find is that they cannot have a name that starts with a number or include an equal sign.
 When referenced, we will see these variables called like so:
 ```cmd-session